apache/qpid-broker-j/doc/developer-guide/src/main/markdown/code-guide.md

     ```
 8. Only one variable may be defined per line [mandatory].
 9. Variable declarations should be indented 4 spaces more than their enclosing class [mandatory].
-10. All variables should be preceded by a javadoc comment that specifies what the variable is for,
+10. Class instance variables might be preceded by a javadoc comment that specifies what the variable is for,
     where it is used and so forth.
-The comment should be of the following form and be indented
+Though, the self-explanatory variable name should be preferred over comments.
-    to the same level as the variable it refers to [recommended]
+    If comment is necessary, it should be indented to the same level as the variable it refers to [recommended]
 11. Never declare instance variables as public unless the class is effectively a "struct" [mandatory].
 12. Never give a variable the same name as a variable in a superclass [mandatory].
 13. Ensure that all non-private class variables have sensible values even if no instances have been created